Truvada Lawsuit for Kidney Failure & Bone Loss

 Regarding alternatives, researchers are still investigating whether the drug Isentress (raltegravir) will be a viable alternative for PrEP purposes.

 Other alternatives, such as the drug marketed under Vitekta (elvitegravir), have been ruled out by some researchers because it is a more potent version of TDF that could cause more harm than good when taken for PrEP purposes.

 People taking the HIV prevention drug and experiencing chronic kidney disease, kidney failure, kidney damage, or other Truvada side effects have the right to seek compensation from the pharmaceutical company citing negligence.

-The significant benefits of hiring a Truvada lawyer helps the injured party financially while taking the stress off of other life trauma that can arise from having to deal with this kind of lawsuit alone.
+Hiring a Truvada lawyer helps the injured party financially while taking the stress off of other life trauma that can arise from dealing with this kind of lawsuit alone.

-Personal injury lawyers are available a free case review to help you determine whether or not your case qualifies for a lawsuit.
-These evaluations are free, and if it is determined that you do have a viable Truvada case then legal representation will be provided for you without incurring any cost out of pocket.
+Our defective drug lawyers are available for a free case review to help determine whether your case qualifies for a lawsuit.
+These evaluations are free, and if it is determined that you have a viable Truvada case, legal representation will be provided for you without incurring any cost out of pocket.

 Truvada Lawsuit FAQs

 Our personal injury law firm understands that many families have unanswered questions about how to hold a pharmaceutical Company accountable and receive financial compensation through their insurance companies.
 A Truvada lawsuit attorney has answered some of those questions below.

 Call our law firm at (888) 424-5757 (toll-free phone number) or use the contact form for additional information on Truvada lawsuit settlements.

 How Much Can Hiv Infected Patients Get From a Truvada Lawsuit?